 MICC contracts are vital in feeding more than 200,000 Soldiers every day, providing many daily base operations support services at installations, preparing more than 100,000 conventional force members annually, facilitating training for more than 100,000 students each year, and maintaining more than 14.4 million acres of land and 170,000 structures.
-In fiscal 2020, the command executed almost 30.000 contract actions valued at more than \$5.4 billion across the Army, including \$2.5 billion to American small businesses.
-The command also managed more than 400,000 Government Purchase Card Program transactions in fiscal 2020 valued at an additional \$801 million.
+In fiscal year 2022, the command executed almost 24,000 contract actions valued at more than \$5 billion across the Army, including \$2.79 billion to American small businesses.
+The command was also earned the Excellence in Small Business Utilization award.
+The MICC also managed more than 385,000 Government Purchase Card Program transactions in FY 2022 valued at an additional \$669 million.
 With a wealth of contracting expertise, MICC professionals are dedicated to providing the highest quality of contracting support to all of their mission partners, whenever and wherever needed.
 The responsive contracting solutions and oversight provided by the command serve as a force multiplier in ensuring the Army is ready to fight and win.